What causes Female Infertility?

 Bromocriptine

-This drug is used when excess prolactin (hyperprolactinemia) is the cause of infertility.
+This medication is used when excess prolactin (hyperprolactinemia) is the cause of infertility.

 Surgical interventions